ZenPluS/DevEn.Xrm.Observables/README.md

 - Subscribe to attribute changes with delegates.
 - Implicit conversions between `ObservableEntity` and `Entity`.

-## Installation

-To install DevEn.Xrm.Observables, add the following package to your project:
 ## Usage

 ### Creating an Observable Entity